-US government shutdown starting to effect economy
+US government shutdown starting to affect economy

 The longest US government shutdown is putting a strain on the economy.